danielathome19/AP-Computer-Science/Notes/Unit_06.md

 ### Array Searching Algorithms
 Search algorithms are simply methods that provide us with different ways to find an item in an array if it exists.
 There are two common algorithms we typically use, either **Linear Search** for unsorted data or **Binary Search** for sorted data.
+You can find visualizations of these algorithms [here](https://www.cs.usfca.edu/~galles/visualization/Search.html).

 #### Linear Search